DaveMBush/davembush.github.io/source/_posts/cms-vs-code-it-yourself.md

 2. DotNetNuke
 3. Write it myself.

-**Advantages of WordPress**
+## Advantages of WordPress

 I’ve actually had people ask me why I use WordPress for my .NET blog instead of some .NET blog engine.
 The primary reason is, it has been around longer so it has more plug-ins and more themes available than anything I can find for .NET.

 What this means to me is that I can achieve a lot of goals by simply searching for an appropriate plug-in.

-Just by way of example, here are some of the plug-ins I’ve used.
+Just by way of example, here are some plug-ins I’ve used.

 *   Plug-in to allow me to change the Title tag for each page from the “standard” title.
 *   Plug-in to create a forum on my site